- Published 15 Jan 2013

 (8): The Giving What We Can pledge requires 10% and this is already shockingly high for most, but people on 80,000 Hours's member list or among Bolder Giving's stories donate up to 50% of their income or more!

-(9): For arguments along these lines, see my "Charity: Should I Talk About It?".
-Of course, I don't think we should mention it all the time - we should recognize when is the time and place, and not be unreasonable.
-On the same time, we shouldn't be completely silent.
+(9): Of course, I don't think we should mention charity all the time - we should recognize when is the time and place, and not be unreasonable.
+At the same time, we shouldn't be completely silent.
 Places like Facebook, personal blogs, and when the topic comes up for conversation all seem like fair game.

 (11): Other conditions were $180, $75, or no prompt about previous donors at all.
 Jen Shang and Rachel Croson.
 Forthcoming.
 "Field Experiments in Charitable Contribution: The Impact of Social Influence on the Voluntary Provision of Public Goods".
 The Economic Journal.